Edge Developer Platform

 Supabase Integration

 Supabase is an open-source alternative to Firebase.
-Use a Postgres database, identity authentication, real-time APIs, edge functions, real-time subscriptions, storage, and vector embeddings to start your project.
-Integrate EdgeOne Pages with Supabase to perform data operations.
+Use a Postgres database, identity authentication, real-time API, edge functions, real-time subscriptions, storage, and vector embeddings to start your project.
+Integrate EdgeOne Pages with Supabase to achieve data operations.

 Overview

 This guide provides step-by-step instructions for quickly integrating Supabase on the EdgeOne Pages platform.
 By connecting to a database, it enables more flexible page interactions.
-The example uses Supabase as the database, but the same deployment method is equally applicable to other similar databases, with largely the same integration principles.
+The example uses Supabase as the database, but the same deployment method is equally applicable to other similar databases, with largely consistent integration principles.

 Getting Started

 You can choose our Supabase integration template and click the Supabase Auth Starter template to start development directly.
 This tutorial is roughly divided into three steps: Supabase configuration, local integration, and Pages deployment.
-Each step's specific operations will be introduced in detail below.
+The following will introduce the detailed operations of each step.

 1. Register a Supabase Account and Create a Project

-Go to Supabase.com to register an account, click Start your project, then Create your project.
-In this step, if there is no need to associate with an online Git, you must associate Git (supports Github/Gitee).
-The deployment takes about two minutes.
+Go to Supabase.com to register an account.
+Click Start your project, then Create your project.
+In this step, if Git is not associated, you must associate Git (supports Github/Gitee).
+Deployment takes about two minutes.

 Enter the created Project.
-You can initialize your data table in the left-side Table Editor, design the table structure, and define the fields for stored data.
+You can initialize your data table in the left-side Table Editor, design the table structure, and define the data fields to be stored.

 In the leftmost navigation pane, select API Docs.
 Upon entry, you will be directed to Introduction by default.
 Click on Connect above to select the connection method.